mateuadsuara/team-healthcheck/README.md

 `./build_release` will build a docker image named `team-healthcheck`.

-To run the docker container locally:
+To run the docker container locally and see the standard output:

 `PORT=1234 ./run_release`

+To run the docker container locally in the background:

+`PORT=1234 ./run_release -d`

-To kill the running docker container:
+To kill all the running docker containers:

 `./kill_release`

 # demo